FunnyLiu/vta/packages/core/README.md

 }
 ```

-vta use [@vta/config](https://github.com/vta-js/vta/tree/master/packages/config) as a config system. firstly, you should create a root config file named `.vta{.config}.js{on}`, in this file you can regist used plugins, and optional specific `config/src/build` directory.
+vta use [@vta/config](https://github.com/vta-js/vta/tree/master/packages/config) as a config system. firstly, you should create a root config file named `.vta{.config}.js{on}` or specific the file path through [config](#config) option, in this file you can regist used plugins, and optional specific `config/src/build` directory.

 ### plugins usage